 After the flood, business owners and property managers should listen to the authorities and only return when they deem it to be safe.
 Video surveillance operators can check security camera feeds in real-time to assess damages and any potential safety risks like exposed wires.
 If they see any dangers, they can contact you, local police or other emergency respondents.

-It’s hurricane season and that means the potential for high winds, excessive rain and flooding.
+When it’s hurricane season there is the potential for high winds, excessive rain and flooding.
 If your property is in the path of a storm, take the proper precautionary measures and most importantly, be safe.